anon-blue/anon.blue/README.txt

 ant to be an emporer.

+                                             We all want to help one another.

               sen
+           Mast               Q
                                  ponies
-   I don't want to rule or conquer anyone.p
+   I don't want to rule or conquer anyone.p         conquer all of the peoples